therealOri/therealOri/README.md

 I am heavily into Steganography, Cryptography, Cyber Security, and Privacy at the moment.

-I like to make discord bots and do neat little things with python!

 I love Games, Coding/Programming, Movies, Music, and Cooking.

 Cyber Security Threat Hunter Level: (Beginner)